rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 Receiver := Path
 ```

-Paths in a reaction can also refer to the received *message* and the the execution *frame*.
-Frames are cells which are implicitly created for every execution to provide an execution-specific space.
+Paths in a reaction can also refer to the received *message* and the current execution *frame*.
+Frames are cells which are implicitly created for every received message to provide an execution-specific space.

 ```text
 Name := ..|<message>|<frame>